-Before we begin, we want to be clear that this guide should not be interpreted or perceived as tax advice or that this information should in any way serve as a basis for you in the decisions you make.
+Before we begin, we want to make it clear that this guide should not be interpreted or perceived as tax advice.
+This information should not in any way serve as basis for you in the decisions you make.
 The guide / article should only be seen as an information about the rules and information on taxes on profits from different countries.

-If you are in a country with a interact gambling market, there are rules of law that tell you which casinos meet the requirements of the authorities and these are the ones you should play because they have a local gaming license issued by the authority of that country.
-It is also a security for you as a player because the casino has had to go through a certification process to conduct its operations in the country.
+If you are from a country with a regulated gambling market, there are laws and authorities that decides which casinos that are allowed to operate in that country.
+We recommend that you play at authorized casinos at any time.
+It is a matter of security for you as a player.
+Since the casino has gone through a certification process to conduct its operations in the country.

 Before 2005, profits from other EU-based casinos were taxed

 In the past, profits in the EU needed to be taxed because they had local legislation and interpreted all profits outside their own country as ‘earned income’.
 Companies that offered gambling services and were not in the country had a worse competitive position.
 There was also a great injustice on the market when, for example, companies such as Svenska Spel had a monopoly on the Swedish gaming market where no others came in.

 Lindman judgment changed tax